55tumbl/BLCMods/Borderlands 2 mods/55tumbl/NVHM-TVHM Area Scaling/README.md

 This means that you can for example go back and farm Knuckledragger for a Hornet at level 18.
 Or start Tiny Tina's DLC at level 8, do a couple missions before coming back to the main game, and return to finish the DLC at level 28.
 Or farm the snowman over and over and over and over.
 Unlike UVHM (or the "Level 1 UHVM" mod), the areas/missions will not always be exactly at your level (but close enough, as long as you keep up with the main story).
 However, NT-AreaScaling does not change anything else about the Normal and TVHM playthroughs and their balance.

-*Note: the system has been tested, and seems to be working fine.
-However, it has not (yet) been extensively tested... and I can't possibly check everything, since this kind of testing takes a lot of time.
-So if you try it out, let me know if it's working as expected for you, or if you notice something weird, or if there are undesirable side-effects, etc.*
+*Disclaimer: testing this takes a lot of time... it seems to be working fine, but I haven't checked everything.
+So let me know if you notice something weird, or if there are undesirable side-effects, etc.*

 # Compatibility